The Wolf Hour: Production

 In October 2017, it was announced Naomi Watts would star in the film, with Alistair Banks Griffin directing from a screenplay he wrote.
 In November 2017, Jennifer Ehle, Emory Cohen, Kelvin Harrison Jr., Brennan Brown and Jeremy Bobb joined the cast of the film.

 Release

-The film had its world premiere at the Sundance Film Festival on January 26, 2019.
-Shortly after, Brainstorm Media acquired distribution rights to the film.
-It was released in the United States on December 6, 2019.
+The Wolf Hour had its world premiere at the Sundance Film Festival on January 26, 2019.
+Shortly afterward, Brainstorm Media acquired North American distribution rights to the film, with Universal Pictures Home Entertainment acquiring rights in a multi-territory deal encompassing Latin America, Benelux, Iceland, Italy, Scandinavia, Spain, Eastern Europe, Israel, the Middle East, Australia, New Zealand, Hong Kong, India, Indonesia, South Korea and Taiwan.
+It was released in select theaters in the United States on December 6, 2019.

+Critical reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 44% based on 25 reviews, with an average rating of 5.4/10.